Walmart suffers disappointing Christmas hit to results | Malay Mail

 But the retailer, which is a staple for low-income households, saw sales slow in the fourth quarter ended January 31.

-With the consumer instrumental in sustaining US economic growth, the lacklustre Walmart results will be a source of concern to analysts and policymakers.
+With the consumer instrumental in sustaining US economic growth, the lackluster Walmart results will be a source of concern to analysts and policymakers.

+But investors on Wall Street did not seem overly concerned, as shares in the retailer gained 0.5 per cent to US$118.35 about 30 minutes into the trading day.

+“Although Walmart's growth rate softened in the final quarter, the results are nonetheless respectable and reflect a proposition that remains relevant to consumers,” Neil Saunders of GlobalData Retail said in an analysis.

 Global revenue increased 2.1 per cent to US$141.7 billion, below expectations for US$142.5 billion.